cristifalcas/puppet-docker/README.md

-This repos is archived.
+This repo is archived.
 Please use https://github.com/utking/puppet-docker from now on.

 # docker